Ahrefs Review — All the Key Pros and Cons

 Additionally, Ahrefs makes it very easy to spot broken outbound links too — i.e., links from your site to other URLs that don’t work any more.

-It’s important to ensure that your web pages don’t contain any of these, as they can be interpreted as a sign of poor quality content by Google and other search engines (with negative implications for rankings).
+It’s important to ensure that your web pages don’t contain these, as they can be interpreted as a sign of poor quality content by Google and other search engines (with negative implications for rankings).

 The Ahrefs broken outbound link report